Jocker666z/glouglou/README.md

 Stop it by true proper command: `ctrl+c`.

-It is not necessary to have all the dependencies installed, for example if you don't want to install zxtune123 but vgmplay is installed, glouglou will only read the vgmplay files.

-For info, glouglou takes less than 6s to launch a playlist of more than 70000 files on LAN disk.

 ## Install & update
 `curl https://raw.githubusercontent.com/Jocker666z/glouglou/main/glouglou.sh > /home/$USER/.local/bin/glouglou && chmod +rx /home/$USER/.local/bin/glouglou`

+## Notes
+* It is not necessary to have all the dependencies installed, for example if you don't want to install zxtune123 but vgmplay is installed, glouglou will only read the vgmplay files.
+* glouglou takes less than 6s to launch a playlist of more than 70000 files on LAN disk.
+* Given the great difference between the types of playback, it is recommended to apply a normalization to the audio output (see: https://github.com/Digitalone1/EasyEffects-Presets)

 ## Dependencies install help:
 ### adplay